This post is a complete review of TunnelBear with a comprehensive Guide on the features you need to know.

 TunnelBear is secure and easy to use.
-It offers great connection speeds, and some very useful privacy tools, like its GhostBear mode.
+It offers an average connection speeds, and has very useful privacy tools, like its GhostBear mode.

-Unfortunately, it was not able to bypass Netflix US’ VPN block.
+Unfortunately, it doesn’t give access to bypass Netflix US’ VPN block.
 So, if streaming is your main concern, I’d recommend trying a leading vendor instead.

 Check out our top five recommended VPNs for unblocking Netflix.
 With these vendors, you have speed, reliability, and safe streaming.

-However, if you’re security-minded, or looking for a VPN that works in China, TunnelBear may be the best choice for you.
+However, if security is you main aim for using a VPN, or you’re looking for a VPN that works in China, TunnelBear may be the best choice for you.